okhan279/shake_shack_practice/README.md

 5. To crop an image:
    set width and height.
 Use 'object-fit' property.
    Example of this can be found in media query 800px for the two cropped images.
+   Or simply create a copy of the image and crop it through the tools on Mac.

 6. When adding sticky nav to the header, the header was jumping some pixels along the page.
 I found the solution through 2 StackOverflow questions.